 - We need to import some IMPs from a manufacturing site in the USA.
 The site has had an inspection by an EU Competent Authority a few months ago.
 Does this mean that I don’t need to go out there to do another audit myself before I sign the QP Declaration of GMP compliance?

-- We also intend to use some IMPs that were manufactured at a site in Switzerland.
+15a.
+We also intend to use some IMPs that were manufactured at a site in Switzerland.
 Do we need to include a QP import declaration with the CTA submission?
-This will have been certified by a Swiss RP so does this also require certification by an EU QP?
+This will have been certified by a Swiss Responsible Person (RP) so does this also require certification by an EU QP?

-Although there is a Mutual Recognition Agreement (MRA) between the EU and Switzerland, it remains a third country therefore the IMP would need to be imported into the EU by an MIA(IMP) holder.
+Although there is a Mutual Recognition Agreement (MRA) with Switzerland, it remains a third country therefore the IMP would need to be imported by an MIA(IMP) holder.
 As such, a QP Declaration of EU GMP compliance would need to be included as part of the CTA for each site outside the EU and the IMP would need to be certified by a QP upon import prior to release for use in the clinical trial.

 - We import an IMP for a clinical trial which has just been halted for ethical reasons.
 We need to continue to supply the IMP as a therapy to patients who were on the trial.
 What is the regulatory situation here?

 Once a trial has stopped, the product ceases to be an IMP and becomes a medicinal product.
-If it is a licenced medicinal product then it can be purchased and supplied as normal.
+If it is a licenced medicinal product then it can be purchased and supplied as normal from the authorised supply chain.
 However, more often than not, the ex-IMP will not be licenced.
-Material already existing as an IMP can be supplied after the trial but any fresh material must be imported as an unlicensed medicinal product.
-A manufacturer’s 'specials' licence must be held.
-Also, the requirements of SI 2005/2789 must be complied with.
-Essentially, the MHRA must be notified of this importation beforehand to ensure that it can be justified.
-It is likely that such a need as described above would justify continued importation.

 - Are QP statements required for APIs used in IMPs?

-There is no requirement for APIs used in IMPs to comply with EU GMP Part II but there remains a responsibility for IMP manufacturers to assure themselves that the API is of an appropriate quality.
-The EMA has published a Q&A concerning the GMP status of APIs used in IMPs.
+There is no requirement for APIs used in IMPs to comply with EU GMP Part II in full, but there remains a responsibility for IMP manufacturers to assure themselves that the API is of an appropriate quality.
+Section 19 of Part II of the GMP Guide describes the expectations.
+The EMA has also published a Q&A concerning the GMP status of APIs used in IMPs.

 - What is the regulatory situation for the importation of NIMPs into the UK?

 As such products are not IMPs, then the general requirements relating to medicinal products come into force, in particular the need for a Marketing Authorisation under the Human Medicines Regulations 2012.
-Where a medicinal product is not the subject of a valid Marketing Authorisation, there are limited options for its supply in the UK and as such the process for the supply of an unlicensed product provides a means of actually getting the NIMP into the UK for use in a clinical trial.
+Where a medicinal product is not the subject of a valid Marketing Authorisation, the process for the supply of an unlicensed product provides a means of actually getting the NIMP into the UK for use in a clinical trial.
 The framework described in Guidance Note 14 is seen as an appropriate means of giving the legal method for the sponsor to actually obtain the NIMP, otherwise there would be no legal basis for supply.
-Further information on the importation of unlicensed medicines is available on the MHRA website: Supply of unlicensed medicinal products .
+Further information on the importation of unlicensed medicines is available on the MHRA website: Supply of unlicensed medicinal products.

 Stability / Shelf Life